nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 Water Shader Part
 =================
 In this part, I will introduce my tries to make water more realistic and more cartoonic.
-The Following is passing through to goal.
+The following is the table of contents.
 > Getstner Wave
 >
 > Foam